P. Mohamed Ali: Career

 In 1972, Ali founded Galfar Engineering and Contracting, in the Sultanate of Oman, along with Sheikh Dr. Salim Said Al Fannah Al Araimi and Shiekh Mohamed Rashid Al Fannah Al Araimi.
 Galfar began as a small construction company and grew to become Oman's largest private sector employer.
 Galfar Engineering & Contracting SAOG (Galfar) is Oman's largest construction company with EPC capability in Oil & Gas, Roads & Bridges and Civil, Marine Infrastructure and Utilities & Service sectors operating in Oman, other GCC countries as well as India.
 For over 40 years, Galfar has established itself as the "Preferred Partner in Development" in Oman with a turnover above US$1 Billion.
-The company has grown steadily over the last four decades, owns a fleet of more than 8000 equipment, employs a workforce of over 25,000 and also prides itself as the largest employer of Omani nationals in the private sector.
-Galfar has become a vital part of Oman's economic development, as an industry leader in oil and gas, roads and bridges and other vital forms of infrastructure in Oman, and as a multinational company.
+The company has grown steadily over the last five decades, operates a fleet of more than 8000 equipment, while employing a workforce of over 20,000 and is the largest employer of Omani nationals in the private sector.
 Galfar has extended out to India and neighbouring Persian Gulf countries such as Kuwait.
-During his time at Galfar, Ali founded and is currently chair of the Oman Petroleum Alliance, dedicated to maintaining the standards for oil and gas refining and production in Oman.
+During his time at Galfar, Ali founded and was chair of the Oman Petroleum Alliance, an organization dedicated to maintaining the standards for oil and gas refining and production in Oman.

 Achievements, awards and honor

-Through his work at Galfar and his numerous social initiatives and projects, Ali has received many accolades from both the Omani government and those abroad.
-He was awarded an honorary degree of Doctor of Science from Glasgow Caledonian University in 2001.
-In 2002, he was presented the Oman Civil Order award from the representative of His Majesty Sultan Qaboos, for his contribution to Oman in the business sectors, as well as for his social and education initiatives.
-Then in 2004 from Atal Bihari Vajpayee, the then Prime Minister of India, Dr. P. Mohamed Ali received the Pravasi Bharatiya Samman award, for promoting the honor and prestige of India.
-In 2013, he was honoured with the Pravasi Diwas, by the President of India for his contributions to the hospitality sector, as well as his support in developing the Cochin International Airport.
-This past year, he was awarded the Asian Business Leadership Forum Award (ABLF Award), for Business Courage 2013.
+Ali was awarded the Asian Business Leadership Forum Award (ABLF Award), for Business Courage 2013 which was collected on his behalf by his family members on account of his incarceration.